PERIOD (TITIK)

 (Single short, clear phrase.
 No comma needed.)

-Benar: Under the spreading chestnut tree, the village smithy stands.
+Benar: Under the spreading chestnut tree, the village smithy

 (Comma optional, but helpful due to length of phrase)